LWilsonDev/quiz-milestone-3/README.md

 ## UX

-This could form part of a website for plant identification/gardening interest, or it could be extended to be a stand-alone quiz to be played by multiple plant enthusiasts to test their knowledge!
+This is a little quiz where the user is asked to identify plants from photographs.
 A user should be able to have 2 attempts at each question, and then if incorrect on the 2nd attempt should be shown the correct answer.
 At the end of the quiz, the user is given the option to have another go, quit, or put their score onto the leaderboard.

-I wanted the main feature of the quiz to be the photgraphs of the plants - which should not only be displayed clearly, but also beautifully so as to celebrate both the plants and the photography - and hopefully lead to a more pleasing UX

-I wanted the photos and the questions to be displayed in the one viewport across devices, so I set the photo to take up only the top portion of the page - so there is no/minimal scrolling required to play the game even on small screens.
+I wanted the photos and the questions to be displayed in the one viewport across devices, so I set the photo to take up only the top portion of the page - so there is minimal scrolling required to play the quiz even on small screens.
 I took a mobile-first approach to help achieve this.

 ## Features